The Fame: The Fame Monster

 The Fame Monster is a reissue of The Fame, released on November 18, 2009.
-Initially planned solely as a part of the deluxe edition of The Fame, Interscope later decided to release the eight new songs as a standalone EP in select territories.
+Initially planned solely as a part of the deluxe edition of The Fame, Interscope later decided to release the eight new songs as a standalone EP in selected territories.
 The decision was also due to Gaga believing the re-release was too expensive and that the albums were conceptually different, describing them as yin and yang.
 The deluxe edition of the album contains The Fame in its entirety on a second disc along with The Fame Monster.
-The album deals with the darker side of fame, as experienced by Gaga over the course of 2008–09 while travelling around the world, and are expressed through a monster metaphor.
+The album deals with the darker side of fame, as experienced by Gaga over the course of 2008–09 while traveling around the world, and expressed through a monster metaphor.
 The two album covers were shot by Hedi Slimane.
 One of the covers has a gothic look and was initially declined by her record company, but Gaga persuaded them otherwise.
 The composition takes its inspiration from Gothic music and fashion shows.

-Music critics gave mostly positive reviews of the album, with the majority of them complimenting the songs "Bad Romance", "Telephone", "Dance in the Dark", and "Monster".
+Music critics gave the album mostly positive reviews, with many praising the songs "Bad Romance", "Telephone", "Dance in the Dark", and "Monster".
 In some countries the album charted together with The Fame while in others like the United States, Canada and Japan, it charted as a separate album.
-It has reached top 10 in most of the major markets.
-She announced The Monster Ball Tour supporting the album, which started on November 27, 2009, in Montreal, Canada, and finished on May 6, 2011, in Mexico City, Mexico.
+It reached the top 10 in most major markets.
+Gaga embarked on her second headlining tour, The Monster Ball, in support of the album, which started on November 27, 2009, in Montreal, Canada, and finished on May 6, 2011, in Mexico City, Mexico.